poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.11.0_to_1.1.12.0.md

 ##### Duplicates

 - If multiple packages in a package repository share the same `title`, then trident will try to select the one with the highest version number.
 If this is not sufficient to resolve the conflict, trident will stop.
-An exception for that is the `list` subcommand, which will read and report all packages/groups/individuals in all versions.
 - Individual/sample names (`Poseidon_ID`s) within one package have to be unique, or trident will stop.
 - We generally also discourage ID duplicates across packages in package repositories, but trident will generally continue with them after printing a warning.
 This does not apply for `validate`, by default (you can change this behaviour with `--ignoreDuplicates`), and `forge`. `forge` offers a special mechanism to resolve duplicates within its selection language (see below).